-Cash and cash equivalents and restricted cash consist of cash and, if applicable, highly liquid investments with an original maturity of three months or less when purchased, including investments in Money Market Funds and debt securities that approximate fair value.
-The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported within the balance sheet that equal the amount reflected in the statements of cash flows.
+Cash and cash equivalents and restricted cash consist of cash and, if applicable, highly liquid investments with an original maturity of three months or less when purchased, including investments in money market funds and debt securities that approximate fair value.
+The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported within the balance sheet and in the statements of cash flows.

 As of

-De ecember 31, 2022 December 31, 2021
+December 31, 2023 cember 31, 2022

-Cash and cash equivalents \$ 243,784 \$ 234,309
+Cash and cash equivalents \$ 311,660 \$ 243,784

-Restricted cash 750 750
+Restricted cash 270 750

-Total cash, cash equivalents, and restricted cash shown in the statements of cash flows \$ 244,534 \$ 235,059
+Total cash, cash equivalents, and restricted cash shown in the statements of cash flows \$ 311,930 \$ 244,534